 With four furbulous seasons, Minnesota breeds a whole lotta outdoor enthusiasts.
 From hiking tons of trails to visiting dog parks, skijoring, and dogsledding, we can dig plenty of dog-friendly activities on milder winter days.

 But sometimes we can’t (or don’t want to) brave the elements.
 When tossing a ball down the hall just won’t cut it anymore, here are some INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.

 Get wet in a swimmable space.
 Have a water lover?
 Let him give dock diving a try (or brush up on his skills) in The Dog Tank‘s 45-foot indoor pool in Mendota Heights.
 If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party (see video below!).
 Unleash those winter beach bods, buddies.

 Enjoy equipment galore.
 Okay, this one’s only semi-off-leash: some businesses offer open agility times.
 For example, Fusion Pet Retreat in Minnetonka has open ring sessions one evening per week (registering in advance is recommended).
 Or you could get your dog started in agility training.
 For even more skillz, these unique training classes cover the basics: dog dancing, barn hunting, and dogalates.
 Why are these dogs more coordinated than we are, tho?

 Join a playgroup.
 There are indoor, off-leash meetups galore all over town.
-Dog Day Getaway hosts regular playgroups for small dogs and puppies a couple of Sundays each month ($8 for one dog and $5 for each additional dog).
-Fresh Air Training’s small-dog playgroups take place a few times per week in Edina ($10 per dog).
+Dog Day Getaway hosts regular playgroups for small dogs and puppies a couple of Sundays each month ($8 for one dog and $5 for each additional dog), and Fresh Air Training’s small-dog playgroups take place a few times per week in Edina ($10 per dog).
 Dreadlocks for Dingoes and Hippie Dog both host regular puppy playtimes in the winter months.
 No, your friend won’t come home smelling like pooch-ouli.
 Probably.
 NEW: Got an athletic zoomer?
 Bloomington Obedience Training Club has a flyball team.
 And for smol dogs (15 pounds or less), Pint Size Pooches hosts frequent meetups.